From Zero to Hero: How Ad Hatred Can Boost Your 💰

 It’s an easy upsell for your loyal readers.
 And it doesn’t require a lot of work.
 The most difficult part may be deciding how much to charge for a membership…

 You’re probably already doing the math to determine how to price your memberships.
 Consider how much traffic your blog gets.
 What is your ratio of new to returning visitors each month?
 Returning visitors will be your primary target.

-And it doesn’t take many paid subscribers to make this all worth the effort.
+And it doesn’t take many paid subscribers to make this all worthwhile.
 Set a goal for how many returning visitors you’d like to convert to paid memberships.
-Do you think you could convert just 20% of your frequent visitors to subscribe?
+Could you convert just 20% of your frequent visitors to subscribe?

 Have any questions about how to upsell by creating an ad-free version?
 Ask away in the comments section!